henrykdz/Sovereign-Hybrid-Document-Processor-Editor/README.md

 **Sovereign Commercial License**

-Copyright © {2023-PRESENT} FlowShift (Henryk Daniel Zschuppan).
+Copyright © {2025-PRESENT} FlowShift (Henryk Daniel Zschuppan).
 All rights reserved.

+This software is a commercial product.
+All rights are reserved.
+No part of this software may be reproduced, distributed, or transmitted in any form or by any means without the prior written permission of the copyright holder.

-This software is provided under a perpetual, royalty-free license that grants unrestricted usage rights for all versions, including future updates and distributions.
-Refer to the End User License Agreement (EULA) distributed with the final application for detailed usage terms.
+For licensing inquiries and usage terms, please refer to the End User License Agreement (EULA) distributed with the final application.

-*— Our commitment: Perpetual and unconditional rights. —*
+*— Our commitment: Perpetual and unconditional rights for licensees. —*

 ---